Flamingo-tech/Xiaomi_air_purifier_modchip/README.md

 WARNING: these .ELF files are for the MODCHIP don’t upload them to the air purifier itself.

 PS.
-If you make or use these files it would appreciate it if you left a comment!
+If you make or use these files it would appreciate it if you leave a comment.